moonbeam-foundation/moonbeam/README.md

 To build Moonbeam, a proper Substrate development environment is required.
 If you're new to working with Substrate-based blockchains, consider starting with the [Getting Started with a Moonbeam Development Node](https://docs.moonbeam.network/builders/get-started/networks/moonbeam-dev/) documentation.

-If you need a refresher setting up your Substrate environment, see [Substrate's Getting Started Guide](https://substrate.dev/docs/en/knowledgebase/getting-started/).
+If you need a refresher setting up your Substrate environment, see [Polkadot's Getting Started Guide](https://wiki.polkadot.com/general/getting-started/).

 Please note that cloning the master branch might result in an unstable build.
 If you want a stable version, check out the [latest releases](https://github.com/moonbeam-foundation/moonbeam/releases).